contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 | js\_nocookie | In order for Contao to protect you from CSRF attacks, visitors must allow cookies.
 The template dynamically generates a message if a visitor has disabled cookies in his browser. {{< version "4.7" >}} |
 | js\_slider | Provides JavaScript for the content element "Content Slider". |

-**Analytics-Templates:** Here you can select the analytics template of Google Analytics and/or Matomo (Piwik).
+**Analytics templates:** Here you can select the analytics template of Google Analytics and/or Matomo (Piwik).

 To do this, one of the desired templates must be placed in the templates folder of the theme and provided with the Google Analytics ID or Piwik ID and Piwik URL.